What is dementia?

 While we all get a bit more forgetful as we get older, dementia is different.
 It is not a 'normal' part of ageing.

-Most causes of dementia are progressive, which means it gets worse over time.
+Most dementias are progressive, which means they get worse over time.

 What causes dementia?

 Dementia is most commonly caused by:

 - Alzheimer’s disease (tangles and plaques on the nerves connecting brain cells)

 - Vascular dementia (caused by strokes or blockages of blood vessels in the brain)

 - Lewy body disease (proteins in the brain that damage cells)

 - Fronto-temporal dementia (in the frontal and temporal lobes of the brain).

 A person's genes, environment and lifestyle play a part in whether someone will develop these diseases.